How to migrate queries from Power Query in the desktop (Power BI and Excel) to dataflows

-If you've organized your queries into folders (which are called groups in Power Query), then copy them using the method below.
+If you've organized your queries into folders (called groups in Power Query):

-The image below shows an example of copied folders.
+The image below shows an example of successfully copied folders.

 A dataflow, as a cloud-based service, requires the on-premises data gateway to connect to the on-premises data source.
-If the source is an on-premises source, you should install and configure the gateway for that source system, and then add the data source for it.
-Once you've completed these steps, you can select the on-premises data gateway when creating the entity in the dataflow.
+You need to install and configure the gateway for that source system, and then add the data source for it.
+After you've completed these steps, you can select the on-premises data gateway when you create the entity in the dataflow.

 The gateway isn't needed for data sources residing in the cloud, such as an Azure SQL database.

-In the next step, configure the connection to the data source using the Configure connection option, enter credentials, or anything else needed to connect to the data source at this stage.
+Configure the connection to the data source by selecting Configure connection and entering credentials or anything else you need to connect to the data source at this stage.

-If you've done all the steps successfully, you should see a preview of the data in the Power Query Editor.
+If you've done all the steps successfully, you'll see a preview of the data in the Power Query Editor.

 Some Power Query Desktop functions require a gateway in Power Query Online